Baptisms, Weddings, and Funerals

 If you are the bride or groom, congratulations on your forthcoming nuptials.
 A wedding is a service of worship that we provide for members and their families celebrating the union of a man and a woman in marriage.

-About 6-8 weeks before your wedding date, please complete the steps in our wedding checklist.
+At least four months before your wedding date, please complete the steps in our wedding checklist.

 Ministry at the Time of Death